zhinst/zhinst-toolkit/examples/nodetree.md

 block until it receives the data from the data server or the device (in case of a deep get).
 LabOne® also provides the interface for a asynchronous get.
 In toolkit each node has a function called ``get_as_event``.
-It will add the current value of that node into the buffer of the dataserver.
+It will add the current value of that node into the buffer of the Data Server.
 The next poll command will return that value.

 ```python